ibm-cloud-docs/cloud-object-storage/replication.md

 | `responseData.replication.result`           | Values can be `success`, `failure` (indicates a server error), `user` (indicates a user error). |
 | `responseData.replication.message`          | The HTTP response message (such as `OK`).                                                       |

+You can trace an object from when it is written to the source until it is written on the target.
+Search for the request ID associated with the object write and three events should appear:

+1. The original `PUT`,
+2. The sync request from the source,
+3. The PUT request on the target.

+Any of these three missing indicates a failure.

 ## Usage and accounting
 {: #replication-usage}